gjyoung1974/wazuh-ossec-k8s/README.md

 ## TODO
 * Secure the Wazuh API.
 * Use an enterprise class Elasticsearch cluster instead of a single node.
 The [kubernetes-elasticsearch-cluster](https://github.com/pires/kubernetes-elasticsearch-cluster) repository looks like a great place from where to start.
-* Make the Logstash deployment highly available.
+* Use EFK vs Logstash
 * Make the Kibana deployment highly available.